-On Saturday night, June 6th, shortly after 9 p.m., a routine traffic stop by two Put-in-Bay police officers started a series of events that culminated in an independent investigation into the handling of the affair, plus has island officials looking at new approaches to policing on the island in the years to come.
+On Saturday night, June 6th, just after 9 p.m., a routine stop for a traffic violation by Put-in-Bay police officers resulted in a series of events that culminated in an formal independent investigation into the handling of the affair, and has island officials looking at new approaches to policing on the island in the future.

 The Put-in-Bay Police Incident

 The incident started when police pulled over an 8-passenger Put-in-Bay golf carts with ten people on it after they allegedly ran stop signs and drove recklessly.
 The cart passed a police golf cart facing south parked by the Island Hardware sign on Langram Rd.
 As the cart pulled past the police and turned right, the police turned on their siren and gave chase pulling the cart over in the parking lot of Adventure Bay, a local attraction.

 Officer #1 proceeded to get the driver’s information and telling him his cart was overloaded and that he had seen the driver“running stop signs.”
 The driver denied running any stop sign.
 Reportedly, Officer #2 noticed one of the men passing something to one of the women passengers, who put it in her pants.
 Officer #2 told Officer #1, who immediately went to the woman and started putting her in handcuffs.

 The Put-in-Bay Police Videos